deltadecay/facedetect/README.md

 # FaceDetect

-FaceDetect is a simple cmd line tool to detect faces in images and output found face locations as json.
+FaceDetect is a simple cmd line tool to detect front faces in images and output found face locations as json.
+With front faces it is meant that both eyes are visible.

 ## Go